For August, we’re featuring software to help keep you, your business and our family saver on line.

 Domain spoofing attacks were brought to our attention late last year by Dan Kaminsky.
 Putting it very simply, spoofing is where some bad guys redirect our computers from a trusted site to a site that looks a lot like what we were expecting, but isn’t.
 Then the bad guys are able to capture our passwords and other sensitive information.

 While ISPs struggled to patch and fix things, the general public was made aware of OpenDNS by tech luminaries such as Leo Laporte, Steve Gibson and Kim Komando.
 OpenDNS is a free service that works with your current network to protect you from phishing and can be used at home, schools or businesses.
 Using this service protects you from domain spoofing and has added benefits.
 Simply visit the website and follow the step by step instructions on how to change your nameservers to the DNS nameservers.
-There is no software to download imagewith OpenDNS, you simply choose to use their nameservers instead of the ones used by your ISP.
+There is no software to download with OpenDNS, you simply choose to use their nameservers instead of the ones used by your ISP.

 I must confess putting off doing this until last week.
 I visited the website and followed the router instructions and saw they didn’t have my exact model, but chose one similar to one pictured and got the nameservers changed.
 If you have a router, you will need to have your router IP address and password available.